granolaonicecream/xdpager/README.md

 ## Dependencies
 - libX11 (likely installed)
 - libXft and freetype2 (likely installed)
+- GNU's getopt_long (likely installed. complain if not and I'll rewrite arg parsing)
 - xdotool (commands to the window manager)

 # Usage